TristanNguyen2311/E-commerce-Website-Performance-Analysis-SQL-in-BigQuery/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?
-This project uses SQL to query and analyze user interactions, shopping patterns, and product performance to:
+This project queries and analyzes user interactions, shopping patterns, and product performance to:
 ✔️ Identify customer behavior
 ✔️ Enhance user experience
 ✔️ Improve conversion rates